mazmarz/k8s-demo/README.md

 # Steps: #

-The following are the macro steps I need to be done in order to run this demo.
+The following are the macro steps which need to be done in order to run this demo.

-  * Log into the cloud environment and download the service-account key file which will allow you to work with the environment.
-Place this file in the base directory of the demo.
-The *runnit* script will find it.
-If the are more than one of these files, it will use the latest version.
+  * Retrieve the json key file for the service account and place it into to the root directory
   * The script will do automatically the following:
 * Setup ssh keys in order to access the cluster remotely.
 With GCP this can be accomplished with gcloud compute config-ssh.
-Vagrant usually handles this on its own, but needs this with GCP.
+Vagrant can handle this on its own but not with GCP it seems.
 * Spin up the virtual machines.
 As mentioned, I have chosen Vagrant since I am familiar with it and because it is not provider specific.
 * Setup the Kubernetes inside on the VMs.
 Here the choice went to Ansible.
 First and foremost because it is agentless.
 Though vagrant offers a provisioning method, a good part of the setup with ansible I had to do outside of vagrant.
 * Apply all manifests required for this specific demo.
 Again with the help of Ansible this was rather straight forward.
 When possible I utilized non static manifests (from the internet).
 The exception to this was the metric manifest which has a known bug and hence I found it easier to work with a modified manifest which is included in this repository.